 Honeypots are available on most CMS’ and form plugins, so it should be easy enough to implement.

 Remove Excess Comment Sections/Contact Forms/Email Addresses

-Lastly, reduce the amount of contact points on your website.
+Lastly, reduce the number of contact points on your website.

 If you have a contact form in the footer of your website, it shows up on every page and can be used by so many more bots to send you messages.
 It’s best to have a contact form on as few pages as possible.

 If you have a comment section on your blog or run a forum of some kind, spam can be rampant.
 Blocking it can feel futile, so removing it might be your best option if you can.

 If you are providing users with your direct email address anywhere on your website – even if you think it’s hidden – spammers will take it and use it.
 If you can remove email addresses or hide them, you can greatly reduce the amount of spam you receive.

 Copyrighted Images Spam